incognite-lab/Pepper-Controller/README.md

 # Pepper Controller

-This is set of tools to control Pepper humanoid robot from Python.
+This is a software to control Pepper humanoid robot from Python.
+You can easily connect to robot and control it from the command line or GUI interface.
+This software has to be replacement for Choreographe tool, that offer only graphical programming instead of full Python support.
+You can also control robot, run apps or teleoperate the robot from the GUI interface.
+The example scripts will help  you to learn how to write Pepper app in few lines of code without necessity to use Softbank software.